SIP Integration

 ```

-The response includes `register_password_for_pbx` — configure this derived password in your PBX.
+When REGISTER auth is set, the response includes `register_password_for_pbx` — the one-time derived password to configure in your PBX.

 </Accordion>